 375 Raptor Compatible Suppressors: (partial list!)

-- AB Suppressors Raptor (we will be carrying these in .375 bore shortly)
+- AB Suppressors Raptor (we recommend these and carry them HERE!)

 - Griffin Armament Bushwhacker 46